Bread basket, one of pair

 Silver (Sterling) with gilding

-Bread basket, one of pair, silver gilt; cast arched handle soldered on opposite sides of body at rim in a fixed vertical position; face of handle embellished with a cherub's head wearing a winged hat in center flanked by scrolls, tasseled wheat stalks, and flowers on a ribbed ground; upper section of handle terminating in volutid acanthus leaves; side members of handle in the form of demi-cherubs embellished with scrolls and flowers; body of oval plan with everted rim and lobed sides; cast and applied scrolled and floral border at rim incorporating demi-cherubs holding sheaves of wheat at ends, demi-cherubs with winged hats and sickles on opposed sides in center, and male and female lion heads between these; sides pierced and engraved on interior and exterior with scrolls, flowers, and leaves; interior of base flat-chased at edge with border of scrolls, flowers, and shells, enclosing engraved cartouche with coat of arms in center; body supported on four cast volutid-leaf feet with cherubs' masks and flowers on knees; cast and applied apron of scrolls, flowers, and shells in garland arrangement between feet.
+Bread basket, one of pair Silver gilt; cast arched handle soldered on opposed sides of body at rim in a fixed vertical position; face of handle embellished with a cherub's head wearing a winged hat in center flanked by scrolls, tasseled wheat stalks, and flowers on a ribbed ground; upper section of handle terminating in voluted acanthus leaves; side members of handle in the form of demi-cherubs embellished with scrolls and flowers; body of oval plan with everted rim and lobed sides; cast and applied scrolled and floral border at rim incorporating demi-cherubs holding sheaves of wheat at ends, demi-cherubs with winged hats and sickles on opposed sides in center, and male and female lion heads between these; sides pierced and engraved on interior and exterior with scrolls, flowers and leaves; interior of base flat-chased at edge with border of scrolls, flowers, and shells, enclosing engraved cartouche with coat of arms in center; body supported on four cast voluted-leaf feet with cherubs' masks and flowers on knees; cast and applied apron of scrolls, flowers, and shells in garland arrangement between feet.
 Gilded.

 Label:The most important example of English rococo silver in the Colonial Williamsburg collection is this pair of silver-gilt breadbaskets of 1747/48 by Paul de Lamerie, the most celebrated of eighteenth-century English silversmiths.
 He, more than any other English silversmith, realized the rich potentialities of this decorative style.
 He had an unusual ability, stemming from his extreme inventiveness, to integrate form and varied ornament with rich overall decorative effect and a rhythmic play of textures.